justincbagley/Teams-Attendance/README.md

 summarize student attendance from the resulting files.

-Given a directory of attendance `.csv` files mentioned above for one or more sections of a course, and a list of student names, `teams_attendance.sh` will loop through the attendance files and summarize attendance records over all class meetings represented by the
+Given a directory of attendance `.csv` files mentioned above for one or more sections of a course, and a list of student names, `teams_attendance.sh` will summarize attendance records for each student, over all class meetings represented by the `.csv` files.

 ## Rationale